My Approach to teaching

 The teacher-student relationship is symbiotic.
 As students accomplish course objectives, they learn the subject material and grow as academics.
 Simultaneously, the teacher refines his methods, approach, and style, becoming a better educator.
 The teacher and students integrally produce the context in which learning occurs.
 Teaching and learning is a dynamic process that evolves as each new classroom context emerges.

-Each semester, in addition to teaching classes at BGSU, I mentor 2-3 students who conduct an independent study project.
-The typical experience of an undergraduate student in the Visual Communication Technology (VCT) program involves completion of coursework and co-op assignments.
+Each semester, in addition to teaching classes, I mentor 2-3 students who conduct an independent study project.
+The typical experience of an undergraduate student involves completion of coursework and co-op assignments.
 Many come from racial, ethnic, gender, and/or socio-economic backgrounds that are underrepresented in thier academic field.
 Few have the opportunity to conduct scientific or creative research.
-However, it has been my priority as a VCT faculty member to change this.
+However, it has been my priority as a servant leader to change this.
 I feel that given the opportunity, these undergraduates stand to benefit immensely from involvement in research projects.

 Each student who has taken on an independent study has chosen his/her own topic, proposed an approach, completed the project, and submitted a comprehensive deliverable.
 These students each gained a set of skills, values, and principles far more significant than those developed through standard coursework.
 The self-directed nature of these projects led to a newfound sense of autonomy and responsibility.
 They were directing a process, making discoveries, finding evidence, and drawing conclusions.
 Along the way, each of these students came to the profound understanding that doing research is what propels academia forward.